dan-pirjol/StochasticGrowthExp-OUProcess/README.md

 This process describes for example the growth of a bank account accruing interest each period at an interest rate which follows an exp-OU process.
 This is the interest rates process assumed in the [Black-Karasinski model](https://en.wikipedia.org/wiki/Black%E2%80%93Karasinski_model).
 A similar model can be used to describe the growth of a positive quantity with correlated growth rates, for example a population undergoing growth in a random environment.
 More precisely the growth rates $r_i$ have Markovian dependence, which is appropriate for example for an environmental variable such as temperature, oxygen supply or food resources.

-The process can be generalized such that the growth rates $r_i$ can be both positive and negative, for example as
+The process can be generalized such that the growth rates $r_i$ can be both positive and negative, for example by adding deterministic multipliers as
 $$B_{i+1} = \frac{1}{1+\rho} (1 + \rho e^{Z_i - \frac12 var(Z_i) }) B_i\qquad (2)$$ which corresponds to a growth rate
 $$r_i = \frac{1}{1+\rho} (\rho e^{Z_i - \frac12 var(Z_i) } - \rho )$$ This process has growth rates averaging to zero $\mathbb{E}[r_i]=0$.